Global Forecast System

 The Global Forecast System (GFS) is a global numerical weather prediction system containing a global computer model and variational analysis run by the United States' National Weather Service (NWS).

 Operation

 The mathematical model is run four times a day, and produces forecasts for up to 16 days in advance, but with decreased spatial resolution after 10 days.
 The forecast skill generally decreases with time (as with any numerical weather prediction model) and for longer term forecasts, only the larger scales retain significant accuracy.
 It is one of the predominant synoptic scale medium-range models in general use.

 Principles

-The GFS model is a FV3 model with an approximate horizontal resolution of 13 km for the days 0-16 days.
-In the vertical, the model is divided into 127 layers and extends to the mesopause (roughly ~80 km), and temporally, it produces forecast output every hour for the first 120 hours, three hourly through day 10 and 12 hourly through day 16.
+The GFS model has a finite volume cubed sphere (FV3) dynamical core with an approximate horizontal resolution of 28 km between grid points, which drops to 70 km between grid points for forecasts between one and two weeks.
+In the vertical, the model is divided into 127 layers and extends to the mesopause (roughly ~80 km).
+It produces forecast output every hour for the first 120 hours, three hourly through day 10, and 12 hourly through day 16.
 The output from the GFS is also used to produce model output statistics.